NeilJustice/ZenUnitAndMetalMock/README.md

    For five random test run orderings on a CI/CD server to exercise the robustness of commits with respect to test run ordering, specify --random --test-runs=5.
 --no-skips
-   If any tests are skipped, exit with code 1 after running all tests.
+   Exit with code 1 after running all tests if any tests are skipped.
 Useful option for CI/CD servers.

 Testing Filtration Options: